QZhang-Ing/Coursera-Machine-Learning/deep-learning-specialization/README.md

 ### Course One - Neural Network and Deep Learning

+#### Week1:

+	1.Trends driving the rise of deep learning

+	2. When to use CNNs and RNNs

+#### Week2:

+	1. Logistic Regression Model, cost function, gradient, etc.

+	2. Gradient Descent and the Algorithm

+	3. Numpy Basic

+	4. Vectorization

+	5. Implement vectorized Algorithm of Logistic Regression in Python using Numpy

+#### Week3:

+	1. Intuition of Neural Networks

+	2. Basic Structure of a Neural Network

+	3. Forward and Backward Propagation with one Hidden Layer

+	4. Implement Neural Network with one Hidden Layer in Python

 ### Course Two - Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization